The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

 October Traffic & Goal Report

-Maybe it’s because I can finally commit to the blog full-time, but we kicked our goals out of the ballpark this month.
-And by that I mean we achieved the goals we set.
+Maybe it’s because I can finally commit to the blog full-time, but I kicked my goals out of the ballpark this month.
+And by that I mean I achieved any goals set.

 Traffic: 7,500 page views ✓ (we ended the month at 8,922 page views, up from 6,321 last month)

-Ebook Sales: 5 ebook sales (we made this goal after we started accepting Stripe!)
+Ebook Sales: 5 ebook sales (made this goal after we started accepting Stripe!)

 Here’s what we did that really worked for us: